-Our consumer end market represented 25% of total revenue for the second quarter of 2011 (second quarter of 2010 - 26%).
-Over three-quarters of our consumer business was generated by one smartphone customer.
-We continue to win new programs in consumer which resulted in a 10% year-over-year increase in revenue dollars compared to the second quarter of 2010.
-The year-over-year decrease in consumer revenue as a percentage of total revenue for the second quarter of 2011 compared to the same period in 2010 reflects the change in overall mix of products and services we provided this quarter.
+Our consumer end market represented 25% of total revenue for the third quarter of 2011 (third quarter of 2010 - 24%).
+Approximately threequarters of our consumer business was generated by one smartphone customer.
+We continue to win new programs in consumer which resulted in a 27% yearover-year increase in revenue dollars compared to the third quarter of 2010.
+The year-over-year increase in consumer revenue as a percentage of total revenue for the third quarter of 2011 compared to the same period in 2010 reflects new program wins from existing and new customers as well as the change in overall mix of products and services we provided this quarter.
 Business in the consumer end market and, in particular, smartphones, is highly competitive and characterized by shorter product lifecycles, higher revenue volatility, and lower margins.
-In addition, program volumes can vary significantly period-to-period based on the strength in end-market demand or the timing of ramping new programs.
+In addition, program volumes can vary significantly period-toperiod based on the strength in end-market demand or the timing of ramping new programs.
 End-user preferences for these products and services can change rapidly and these programs are shifted among EMS competitors.
 Our increased exposure to this end market may lead to greater volatility in our revenue and operating margin and could result in increased risk to our financial results.

-Our server revenue as a percentage of total revenue for the second quarter of 2011 grew year-over-year from the second quarter of 2010, and sequentially from the first quarter of 2011, primarily due to new program wins from an existing customer.
-Revenue dollars from our industrial, aerospace and defense, healthcare and green technology end market increased 28% compared to the second quarter of 2010.
-New customer wins and revenue from our 2010 acquisitions have contributed to the increase in revenue in this end market.
-The decrease in our telecommunications revenue as a percentage of total revenue from the second quarter of 2010 reflects primarily lower volumes associated with weaker demand from some of our customers.
+Our server revenue as a percentage of total revenue for the third quarter of 2011 grew year-over-year from the third quarter of 2010, but decreased sequentially from the second quarter of 2011 primarily as a result of demand softness.
+Revenue dollars from our industrial, aerospace and defense, healthcare and green technology end market increased 55% compared to the third quarter of 2010 and 26% compared to the second quarter of 2011.
+New customer wins and revenue from acquisitions have contributed to the increase in revenue in this end market.
+The decrease in our telecommunications revenue as a percentage of total revenue from the second quarter of 2011 and the third quarter of 2010 reflects primarily lower volumes associated with weaker demand from some of our customers for the products we manufacture.

-Three customers represented more than 10% of total revenue in the second quarter and first half of 2011 (two customers - second quarter of 2010; one customer - first half of 2010).
-Our largest customer, Research in Motion (RIM), is in our consumer end market and accounted for 19% of total revenue for the second quarter of 2011 (21% - first quarter of 2011; 20% - second quarter of 2010).
-The decrease in our revenue from RIM from the first quarter of 2011, as a percentage of total revenue and on an absolute basis, reflects weaker demand from RIM for the products we manufacture.
+For the third quarter and first nine months of 2011, two customers and three customers, respectively, individually represented more than 10% of total revenue (one customer - third quarter and first nine months of 2010).
+Our largest customer, Research In Motion (RIM), is in our consumer end market and accounted for 18% of total revenue for the third quarter of 2011 (19% - second quarter of 2011; 18% - third quarter of 2010).
+On an absolute basis, our revenue from RIM in the third quarter of 2011 was relatively flat compared to the second quarter of 2011.
 Whether any of our customers individually account for more than 10% of revenue in any period depends on various factors affecting our business with that customer and with other customers, including overall changes in demand for a customers' product, seasonality of business, new program wins or losses, the phasing in or out of programs, the growth rate of other customers, price competition and changes in our customers' supplier base or supply chain strategies.